tparviainen/oscilloscope/README.md

  scope -s
 ```

 That gives an idea how to use `scope` app and what arguments are required.
-When using dotnet command line to run the application the command `scope` must be replaced with the command `dotnet run` i.e.:
+When using dotnet command line to run the application the command `scope` must be replaced with the command `dotnet run --` i.e.:

 ```
 Examples:
- dotnet run -i LAN 192.168.1.160:5555 -c IDN dotnet run -i LAN 192.168.1.160:5555 -c RAW *IDN? dotnet run -i LAN 192.168.1.160:5555 -c RAW *IDN? -o received.raw dotnet run -s
+ dotnet run -- -i LAN 192.168.1.160:5555 -c IDN dotnet run -- -i LAN 192.168.1.160:5555 -c RAW *IDN? dotnet run -- -i LAN 192.168.1.160:5555 -c RAW *IDN? -o received.raw dotnet run -- -s
 ```